-- The meat or fish conundrum – long-haul flights are finally back and with them the joy of the in-flight meal.
-For many of us this means the decision between meat or fish has to be made, often without knowing what the tiny plastic tray will contain – the suspense as to what dish might be served is one of the flight highlights matched only by what type of ‘salty snack’ we will get with our in-flight drinks.
+Long-haul flights are finally back and with them the joy of the in-flight meal.
+For many of us, this means the decision between meat or fish has to be made, often without knowing what the tiny plastic tray will contain – the suspense as to what dish might be served is one of the flight highlights matched only by what type of ‘salty snack’ we will get with our in-flight drinks.

-- The luggage carousel scrum – the fear of someone else taking our precious holiday-wardrobe-filled suitcase inspires many of us with the need to push ourselves to the very front of the carousel to ensure we are the first to take our suitcase from the conveyor belt, and no man/woman/child/dog had better get in our way of doing so!
+The fear of someone else taking our precious holiday-wardrobe-filled suitcase inspires many of us with the need to push ourselves to the very front of the carousel to ensure we are the first to take our suitcase from the conveyor belt, and no man/woman/child/dog had better get in our way of doing so!

-- Heart sunset photo – have we really even enjoyed a holiday sunset without capturing it on film?
-For those who like to document their travels on Instagram, the photo of hands making a heart with a beach sunset backdrop is a must – no matter how many friends or family it will fill with jealousy back home….
+Have we really even enjoyed a holiday sunset without capturing it on film?
+For those who like to document their travels on Instagram, the photo of hands making a heart with a beach sunset backdrop is a must – no matter how many friends or family it will fill with jealousy back home...

-- Overdoing the breakfast buffet – nothing says holiday more than a hotel breakfast buffet, with many offering a huge selection of delicacies to choose from including ten different kinds of cereal, pastries, sliced cold meats, and of course a full English breakfast.
+Nothing says 'holiday', more than a hotel breakfast buffet, with many offering a huge selection of delicacies to choose from including ten different kinds of cereal, pastries, sliced cold meats, and of course a full English breakfast.
 The temptation to try everything can be too much to resist – just how many platefuls can we manage?!
 And not to forget smuggling out a bread roll – for lunch.

-- The sunbed fight – despite lounging on a sun lounger next to a pool having been off limits to many of us for the last couple of years, it seems Brits haven’t lost their skill of waking at dawn to lay down their towel on their favourite lounger.
+Despite lounging on a sunbed next to a pool, which has been off-limits to many of us for the last couple of years, it seems Brits haven’t lost their skill of waking at dawn to lay down their towel on their favourite lounger.
 The news has been full of hilarious footage of holidaymakers running down to the pool to reserve their spots as soon as the pool opens for the day, we laugh at them secretly knowing we have done the same.

-- Obligatory duty-free purchase – despite the fact you could probably buy it cheaper in the supermarket back home, many of us just can’t resist a stop in duty-free with a purchase of perfume or alcohol (to help use up that spare foreign currency!).
+Despite the fact you could probably buy it cheaper in the supermarket back home, many of us just can’t resist a stop-in duty-free with a purchase of perfume or alcohol (to help use up that spare foreign currency!).